This article is part of a series about top ways to create a good work environment visit the main article here.

 Follow up survey

 The follow up survey will allow you to get better results.
-Do not be discouraged if you suddenly have a massive amount of issues that where never addressed in the first survey.
+Do not be discouraged if you suddenly have a massive number of issues that were never addressed in the first survey.
 These are your opportunities to further improve your organization.